Hengle/Folkvangr/Pipeline/Game Mechanics.md

 There will also be the standard power ups and armors that offer boosts to different abilities.

 ## Leveling
-The leveling system will be based on using wits to outmaneuver stronger opponents.
+The leveling system will be based on exploration XP points, completing sidequests or objectives, etc.  Unlocking runes will open up new skill trees and special abilities.
+The combat system will require the player to use their resources wisely to  outmaneuver stronger opponents.

 ## Focus
 The core focus will be on creating a game that is thoughtfully crafted, challenging, and fun.